Adam0Brien/tutors-workshop-example/topic-01-introduction-to-agile/unit-1/main.md

 # Intro to Agile

-Agile is a flexible and collaborative project management approach that focuses on delivering incremental value through iterative development and continuous feedback.
+Agile is a flexible and collaborative approach to project management